FredReinink/Bitcoin-RNG/README.md

-In this project, we implement the algorithm for a randomness beacon based on entropy in Bitcoin blockchain headers.
+In this project, we implement an algorithm for a randomness beacon based on entropy in Bitcoin blockchain headers.
 We test the output using a randomness test recommended by NIST, and benchmark the results against an existing beacon.

 We conclude that a randomness beacon constructed with the entropy in bitcoin headers does in fact provide uniform and unpredictable randomness, though at a slower rate than many existing beacons.